-Since our inception, we have not generated any product revenue and have incurred recurring net losses.
-To date, we have primarily funded our operations through public and other registered offerings of our ordinary shares, collaborations with third parties and private placements of debt and equity securities.
-Through March 31, 2023, we have received an aggregate of approximately \$1,191.2 million in net proceeds from these transactions, consisting of \$630.9 million in net proceeds from public and other registered offerings of our ordinary shares, \$471.0 million from our collaborations and \$89.3 million in net proceeds from private placements of our debt and equity securities.
+Since our inception, we have not generated any product revenue and have incurred recurring net operating losses.
+To date, we have primarily funded our operations through public and other registered offerings of our ordinary shares and other securities, collaborations with third parties and private placements of debt and equity securities.
+Through March 31, 2024, we have received an aggregate of approximately \$1,330.2 million in net proceeds from these transactions, consisting of \$741.6 million in net proceeds from public and other registered offerings of our ordinary shares and other securities, \$499.3 million from our collaborations and \$89.3 million in net proceeds from private placements of our debt and equity securities.